 Step back in time to see what area movie theaters were presenting in August 1932.
 Film titles are linked to the Internet Movie Database.

 Optimism greeted the opening of the 1932-33 movie season.
-"According to Variety, barometer of the show business, the general feeling is that the theaters 'after struggling with the worst summer they've ever known,' are beginning to recover," wrote Harold Heffernan in "The Sound of the Screen" column in The Detroit News (Aug.
-15, 1932).
+"According to Variety, barometer of the show business, the general feeling is that the theaters 'after struggling with the worst summer they've ever known,' are beginning to recover," wrote Harold Heffernan in "The Sound of the Screen" column in The Detroit News (August 15).

-"Screen Mobilizes Every Ounce of Energy to Drive Wolf from Its Door," read a headline in the Aug.
-28, 1932 Detroit News.
+"Screen Mobilizes Every Ounce of Energy to Drive Wolf from Its Door," read a headline in the August 28 Detroit News.
 The article said that moviegoers could look forward to new films like Blonde Venus (Marlene Dietrich); Love Me Tonight (Maurice Chevalier); A Farewell to Arms (Helen Hayes); Cecil B. DeMille's The Sign of the Cross; and Back Street.

-Earlier at the Michigan, Janet Gaynor and Charles Farrell appeared in their latest movie, The First Year.
+Earlier at the Michigan in Ann Arbor, Janet Gaynor and Charles Farrell appeared in their latest movie, The First Year.
 The 10 a.m.
 Saturday children's movies included Tom Sawyer (1930), Polly of the Circus and Border Law (Buck Jones).
 Short features included film of 1932 Olympics champion Eddie Tolan, of the University of Michigan.
-On Aug.
-18, a lucky moviegoer won a Copeland refrigerator.
+On August 18, a lucky moviegoer won a Copeland refrigerator.

-The Redford remained dark following its temporary closing on July 8 (it would re-open Oct.
-7).
-But other Publix neighborhood theaters stayed open, including the Annex, which on Aug.
-28 showed Unashamed (Helen Twelvetrees), along with "Act-News-Novelty-Song".
+The Redford remained dark during August following its temporary closing on July 8 (it would re-open October 7).
+But other Publix neighborhood theaters stayed open, including the Annex, which on August 28 showed Unashamed (Helen Twelvetrees), along with "Act-News-Novelty-Song".

-This web site is not affiliated with the Detroit Film Theatre, the Michigan Theater, or the Redford Theatre.
+This website is not affiliated with the Detroit Film Theatre, the Michigan Theater, or the Redford Theatre.

-Web Site copyright © 2013 by Robert Hollberg Smith, Jr.
+Website copyright © 2021 by Robert Hollberg Smith, Jr.

 Launched November 25, 2005.